 There are plenty of creative hobbies that you can dive right in to.
 Here are a few to help ignite your creative spark!

 Creative hobbies come in many forms and offer insurmountable benefits, regardless of skill level.
 As for time, that part’s a bit trickier.
 But think of it this way: there are twenty-four hours in a day.
 Let’s assume half of that goes towards work, school, other commitments and the corresponding commutes.
 Three hours can be spent on errands and basic needs, and let’s give ourselves a generous eight hours of sleep – sounds nice right?

 That leaves us with a whole hour, and you don’t even need to spend all of it on a hobby to reap all the benefits.
-Thirty minutes can make a huge difference, and that’s only two percent of your day!
+Thirty minutes can make a huge difference; and if I did my math right, that’s only about 2 percent of your day!